joshmurr/dip-ai-comp-futures/week_07_text_prompts/README.md

 This particular work led to things like [GitHub Copilot](https://copilot.github.com/) as suddenly it seemed that these models were useful for _anything_ that contained text, not just translation or finishing a sentence.

 Later in January 2021 OpenAI released [CLIP: Contrastive Language-Image Pre-training](https://openai.com/blog/clip/).
 This work is highly related as they applied the same logic to a new (massive) dataset - image/caption pairs.
 The internet is awash with images and their captions, think of Flikr/Facebook/Instagram and the image descriptions or even the [alt text](https://www.w3schools.com/tags/att_img_alt.asp) for images online for people who use screen readers - so the dataset was easy to make.
-CLIP is a nifty architecture which encodes the text and iamge seperately, but in such a way that the encoded representation can be meanigfully compared.
+CLIP is a nifty architecture which encodes the text and image seperately, but in such a way that the encoded representations can be meanigfully compared.
 This allows you to train a model to predict the caption of a given image. _But_ it also means you can predict how likely a given caption is to be paired with an image... a subtle different but one which has led to a-whooole-nother explosion of crazy work.

 If you can find out how like an image is to be paired with a caption, you could then optimise (change) the image over time to get a better score on the image/caption match.